sognen/self-hosted-integrations-with-Google-assistant/kodi/README.md

 #### Step 1
 * Install the excellent https://github.com/i8beef/HomeAutio.Mqtt.GoogleHome Detailed instruction can be found in the wiki.
 * Install a MQTT broker, e.g., Eclipse Mosquitto.
-* Install Node-red found here https://www.nodered.org Note: all three above is best installed as docker containers.
+* Install Node-red found here https://www.nodered.org
+Note: all three above is best installed as docker containers.
+You can find a sample docker-compose file in this repository.

 #### Step 2
 * Copy googleDevices.json into folder HomeAutio config folder